RedPenguin101/RedPenguin101.github.io/markdown/books/book_mathematics_for_programmers.md

 ### Arithmetic

-Arithmetic in three (or more) directions is very similar to two dimensions.
+Arithmetic in three (or more) dimensions is very similar to two dimensions.
 We therefore need only to generalize our functions from the previous section.

 Our addition and scalar multiplication functions don't need to be changed to account for the 3rd dimension: